roshnipatil2006/ROLEX-WEB_Clone/README.md

-# ⌚ Rolex-Inspired Luxury Watch Webpage
+# ⌚ Rolex Luxe – Premium Watch Landing Page

 A sleek, modern, and elegant **Rolex-style landing page** for luxury watches.
 Built with high-quality visuals, smooth animations, and a minimalist layout to deliver a premium web experience.